hayaa123/code301/python/linked_list/README.md

 <!-- Description of the challenge -->
 the challenge required making a linked list with insert and string methods

-insert method --> inserting a valur in the first of the linked list
+insert method --> inserting a value in the first of the linked list

 string --> __str__ method to print the class in a custome way

+append --> add a new value to the end of linked list

+insert_before --> insert a new value before a specific part of linked list

+insert_after --> insert a new value after a specific part of linked list

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->